These archive pages are provided in order to make it easier for you to find items

 on

-crossword puzzles, this one contains only clues and terms associated with engineering,
+and science-themed crossword puzzles, this one contains only clues and terms associated

-not even been created when I started in the year 2002.
-You will never find a word
+added that had not even been created when I started in the year 2002.
+You will never

-taxing your knowledge of a numbnut soap opera star or the name of some obscure village
+find a word taxing your knowledge of a numbnut soap opera star or the name of some

-and small, privately owned and publically controlled, and even federal, state, and
+big and small, privately owned and publically controlled, and even federal, state,

-of recipients would gratefully accept the spirit of the intended sentiment.
-Such
+vast majority of recipients would gratefully accept the spirit of the intended sentiment.

-was this 1961 greeting from the Testors company in American Modeler magazine.
+Such was this 1961 greeting from the Testors company in American Modeler

-I today's easily - or falsely - offended world, only the brave who do not fear retribution
+magazine.
+I today's easily - or falsely - offended world, only the brave who do

-dare to wish someone a Merry Christmas without first ascertaining the likely response.
+not fear retribution dare to wish someone a Merry Christmas without first ascertaining

 "An Airbus-backed air racing tournament unveiled